Hard Drive Handling

 Putting new drives into service

 If the drive is attached in such a way that you can access the SMART data for the drive, you can double-check the health of the drive mechanism before you transfer your data to it, or before you configure it for RAID.
-The movies below show how to do this for Mac and for PC.
+The videos below show how to do this for Mac and for PC.

-Figure 1 shows how you can use a Mac to zero all data on your drive before you put it into service.
+FIGURE 1 shows how you can use a Mac to zero all data on your drive before you put it into service. |

-Figure 2 shows how you can use a PC to zero all data on your drive before you put it into service.
+FIGURE 2 shows how you can use a PC to zero all data on your drive before you put it into service.

 Shock prevention

-If you are going to be swapping of bare drives, you might want to consider a padded antistatic mat for your work area.
+If you are going to be swapping bare drives, you might want to consider a padded antistatic mat for your work area.
 You can find these by searching for “ESD mat electronic project” on the Internet.
 These mats have the added protection of padding the drive from impact as you work on it.

 Hard drive storage